Get Fascinating Vitruvian Man Poster

 Vitruvian Man History

-Like most artists, Leonardo da Vinci, kept a private notebook for notes and sketches as means of documenting ideas and working out details for future works.
-A c.1490 sketch discovered in one of the High Renaissance master’s personal notebooks is Vitruvian Man.
-It is among the artist’s best known works, along with Mona Lisa. and The Last Supper.
+Like most artists, Leonardo da Vinci, kept a private notebook for notes and sketches as a means of documenting ideas and working out details for future works.
+A c.1490 sketch discovered in one of the High Renaissance master’s notebooks is Vitruvian Man.
+It is among the artist’s best-known works, along with Mona Lisa. and The Last Supper.

 Vitruvian Man by Leonardo da Vinci draws so much attention for several reasons.
 It demonstrates his skills as a writer, inventor, architect, engineer, mathematician, and amateur anatomist.
 This pen and ink technical anatomy drawing validates the theories about human proportions propounded by ancient Roman architect, civil and military engineer Marcus Vitruvius Pollio (81 BC – c.15 AD).
 In his treatise De Architectura, Vitruvius wrote: